Pinho13/LDTS-Bob-The-Destructor/docs/README.md

 ## Known code smells

+So far we haven't found any code smells.
+Although we would like that this continues, the number of code smells over time may change, as we keep implementing more features.

 ## Testing

 We focused on unit testing to ensure the reliability of the game's architectural components, specifically the **Model**, **View**, and **State** systems.
 By isolating these components, we could verify behavior without relying on the complex graphical backend.